Memorandum of understanding: international joint ventures

 2.4 Each party will own half of the share capital of the JVC and will have equal shareholder voting rights.

-3.3 On signing of this memorandum of understanding, the parties intend to appoint [NAME OF VALUER] ("Valuer") to conduct an independent valuation of the X Business and the Y Business on the basis of agreed instructions, a copy of which is annexed to this memorandum of understanding.
+3.3 Upon signing this memorandum of understanding, the parties intend to appoint [NAME OF VALUER] (Valuer) to conduct an independent valuation of the X Business and the Y Business on the basis of agreed instructions, a copy of which is annexed to this memorandum of understanding.

 3.4 If different values are attributed by the Valuer to the X Business and the Y Business, the party that contributes the lesser valued business shall make a cash payment equal to the difference in value in part consideration for the issue of shares in the JVC at closing [or the parties shall agree an alternative arrangement for bridging any difference to maintain the 50:50 equity relationship within the JVC].